rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/install-configure.rst

        $ raxmon-agent-tokens-list

-   Note of the agent token value to use in the next few steps.
+   Note the agent token value to use in the next few steps.

 6. Log in as the root user on the server where you installed the agent.